YugabyteDB smart drivers for YSQL

 Overview

-YugabyteDB is a distributed, fault tolerant, and highly available database with low latencies for reads and writes.
-Data in YugabyteDB is automatically sharded, replicated, and balanced across multiple nodes that can potentially be in different availability zones and regions.
+YugabyteDB is distributed, fault tolerant, and highly available.
+YugabyteDB automatically shards, replicates, and balances data across multiple nodes, which can be in different availability zones and regions.
 For better performance and fault tolerance, you can also balance application traffic (database connections) across the nodes in the universe to avoid excessive CPU and memory load on any single node.

 You can load balance application connections to the database in the following ways: